emberjs/ember-rails/README.md

 this: `rails g ember:bootstrap -g`.

-Ask Rails to serve HandlebarsJS and pre-compile templates to Ember by putting each template in a dedicated ".js.hjs", ".hbs" or ".handlebars" file (e.g. `app/assets/javascripts/templates/admin_panel.handlebars`) and including the assets in your layout:
+Ask Rails to serve HandlebarsJS and pre-compile templates to Ember by putting each template in a dedicated ".hbs", ".js.hjs" or ".handlebars" file (e.g. `app/assets/javascripts/templates/admin_panel.hbs`) and including the assets in your layout:

     <%= javascript_include_tag "templates/admin_panel" %>